Buildstarted/buildstarted.com/_posts/2010-09-07-razor-parser-engine-for-the-razor-syntax-highlighter.md

     }
 </code></pre>

-<p>This gives us our basic Content Types.
+This gives us our basic Content Types.
 1. CodeBlock gives us the background color for the code.
 2. CodeStart is the transition colors.
 3. Unknown/Whitespace are currently unused.
 (Whitespace was used in a previous implementation)
-4. CSharp[x] is just some very basic c# color coding</p>
+4. CSharp[x] is just some very basic c# color coding

-<p>This is the heart of the Razor Syntax Highlighter.
+This is the heart of the Razor Syntax Highlighter.
 It works reasonably well.
-I'm sure there are lots of improvements to be made regarding the c# highlighter and the highlighter's overall performance. </p>
+I'm sure there are lots of improvements to be made regarding the c# highlighter and the highlighter's overall performance.

-<p>In my next post I'll explain how I integrate the parser with the editor classifier though I'm sure several of you will already have figured it out and will be working on your own soon.</p>
+In my next post I'll explain how I integrate the parser with the editor classifier though I'm sure several of you will already have figured it out and will be working on your own soon.

-<h3>-Ben</h3>
+###-Ben